Leinadix/FirstPersonRTSGame/README.md

 ## Project Structure

-The project is split into two main parts:
+The project is split into three main parts:

 1. **Engine**: Core game systems and interfaces
    - Rendering